OFDataCommittee/OFMLHackathon/2023-07/smartsim/README.md

 These arguments are passed to the SmartSim Model in the SmartSim Jupyter Notebook.
 See the `foam-smartsim-map-fields.ipynb` for information about the next steps in the python smartredis client and smartsim orchestration, and `foamSmartSimMapFields.C` for the information about the next steps in the OpenFOAM client.

+To run the case, run the `foam-smartsim-map-fields.ipynb` Jupyter notebook.